UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Experiments

 \subsection{Experimental Setup}

-\paragraph{Dataset Collection.} The cleavage site dataset $\mathcal{D}_c$ is sourced from the \textbf{MEROPS} database, which provides annotations for roughly 10,000 substrate cleavage sites across 876 enzymes.
-To ensure manageable sequence lengths, we exclude any enzyme or substrate sequences exceeding 1,500 residues\cite{dai2021labeleddatagenerationinexact}.
-We then perform a standard dataset expansion procedure commonly used in cleavage site prediction, yielding approximately 220,000 valid enzyme–substrate pairs.
-The supplemented dataset $\mathcal{D}_a$ is constructed by combining enzyme active-site annotations from in \textbf{MEROPS}~\cite{Merops} and \textbf{UniProt}~\cite{Uniprot}.
-Specifically, MEROPS provides active-site information for the enzymes already included in $\mathcal{D}_c$.
-We further expand the active site data by retrieving hydrolase enzymes from UniProt with the EC number of 3.4.*.*, resulting to around 10K enzymes with active sites in total.
-The dataset statistics and dataset collection details can be found in Appendix~\ref{sec:app_dataset}.
+\textbf{Dataset.} The cleavage site dataset $\mathcal{D}_c$ is sourced from the \textbf{MEROPS} database, which provides annotations for roughly 10k substrate proteins across 876 enzymes.
+With a standard dataset expansion procedure commonly used in cleavage site prediction\cite{procleave,DeepCleave,ProsperousPlus,ScreenCap3}, which propagates substrate‐site annotations across enzymes within the same family, we obtain 220k valid enzyme–substrate pairs.
+The supplemented dataset $\mathcal{D}_a$ is constructed by combining enzyme active-site annotations in \textbf{MEROPS}~\cite{Merops} and \textbf{UniProt}~\cite{Uniprot}.
+Specifically, MEROPS provides active sites for the enzymes already included in $\mathcal{D}_c$.
+UniProt provides hydrolase enzymes with the EC number of 3.4.*.* that are highly homologous to the proteolytic enzymes in $\mathcal{D}_c$, resulting to 11,530 enzymes with active sites.

-\textbf{Evaluation.} To demonstrate the generalization ability of {\method}, we evaluate its performance on protein cleavage site prediction for both seen enzymes (supervised) and unseen enzymes (zero-shot). \begin{itemize}[leftmargin=*] \item \textbf{Supervised Setting}: In this scenario, target enzymes are paired with training substrates whose cleavage sites are available.
-Following~\cite{ProsperousPlus,DeepCleave}, we use enzyme family M10.003, C14.003, and C14.005 as supervised benchmarks, and we randomly split their enzyme–substrate pairs in an 8:2 ratio for training and test. \item \textbf{Zero-shot Setting}: In this setting, the target enzymes have no labeled cleavage sites in the training data.
-To rigorously examine generalization, we construct three zero-shot benchmarks from the hydrolase families ,i.e., A01.009 and M10.004.
-We select 20\% of enzymes in each family with $\leq$80\% sequence similarity to any training samples with Needleman-Wunsch global alignment~\cite{needleman1970general}. \end{itemize} -1em